immanuelfodor/shaarli-markdown-toolbar/README.md

 # Shaarli Markdown Toolbar Plugin

-[Shaarli](https://github.com/shaarli/Shaarli) plugin to easily insert markdown syntax into the **Description** field when editing a link
+[Shaarli](https://github.com/shaarli/Shaarli) plugin to easily insert markdown syntax into the **Description** field when editing a link.

 Tested on Shaarli 0.9.2 with the [Shaarli-Material](https://github.com/kalvn/Shaarli-Material) and the built-in [default](https://github.com/shaarli/Shaarli/tree/master/tpl/default) themes using desktop and Android Chrome browsers.

 ## Features

-* Adds a markdown editor toolbar to the Description field when adding or editing a link
+* Displays a markdown editor toolbar above the Description field when adding or editing a link
+* Shows the current description's character count below the textarea (can be useful for e.g., Twitter publishing)
 * Supports distraction-free writing in fullscreen mode
 * Works well on both desktop and mobile
 * The editor has built-in translations for 23 locales